dhalbert/cookiecutter-playground-bundle/README.md

 On GitHub, going up one level from `code.py` to [Adafruit\_Learning\_System\_Guides/ESP32\_S2\_WiFi\_Tests/CPy\_Native\_WiFi\_Test](https://github.com/adafruit/Adafruit_Learning_System_Guides/blob/main/ESP32_S2_WiFi_Tests/CPy_Native_WiFi_Test), the contents of that directory are just `code.py` and `settings.toml`.
-So, it seems like BundleFly takes care of automatically detecting imports in `code.py` and providing the `adafruit_connection_manager.mpy` and `adafruit_requests.mpy` files needed to meet those dependencies.
+So, it seems like BundleFly has some method to know that the `adafruit_connection_manager` and `adafruit_requests` packages are needed and some method to obtain the appropriate `.mpy` files to satisfy that dependency.

 Also, the Learn guide code box shows only `code.py`, but BundleFly apparently knows that it should look at the folder containing `code.py` for other files